TheLazySquid/Gimloader/README.md

 # Gimloader

-This is a Gimkit plugin loader and manager, based on a trick first used in [Gimhook](https://codeberg.org/gimhook/gimhook).
+This is a Gimkit plugin loader and manager, based on a trick first used in [Gimhook](https://codeberg.org/gimhook/gimhook) with an API inspired by [BetterDiscord](https://docs.betterdiscord.app/api/).

 ## Installation